Q. What is a charter school?

 Q. What is the admissions process?

-A. We recommend that you attend an Open House at Perry Street Preparatory Public Charter School.
-These sessions are posted on the school calendar.
+A. We recommend that you attend a tour of Perry Street Preparatory Public Charter School.
+We offer these every Thursday morning at 9am.
 We are also happy to set up individual meetings and tours for new families, see contact information below.

 Perry Street Prep participates in the MySchoolDC Lottery.
 To learn more about this initiative, please visit http://www.myschooldc.org/